Energy Identity for Stationary Harmonic Maps: Preliminaries

 Using Theorem \ref{t:eps_reg} the correct estimate holds on the first term, and so we need only deal with the second term above.
-Observe that $\ps{u_w}{A[u_w,\nabla u]} = 0$ as $A$ evaluates only on two tangent vectors and one perpendicular vector to $N$.
-Thus we can integrate by parts to write
+Observe that $\ps{u_w}{A[u_w,\nabla u]} = 0$ as $A$ applied to two tangent vectors to $N$ is orthogonal to $N$.
+Thus we can write